California's Powerful Protections for Disability Rights in the Workplace

 • The Americans with Disabilities Act (ADA): Enacted in 1990, the ADA is a federal law designed to establish clear, robust, and enforceable standards against discrimination faced by individuals with disabilities.
 It prohibits employers with 15 or more employees from discriminating against disabled individuals capable of performing essential job functions, even if they need reasonable accommodations.
 The law sets criteria for determining disability and outlines what accommodations are considered reasonable.
 The U.S. Equal Employment Opportunity Commission (EEOC) enforces the ADA, issuing regulations and settling complaints.

-So, what does each law comprise and how are they different?
+So, what is each law comprised of, and how are they different?

 While FEHA predates the ADA, significant revisions in 1992 aligned it closely with federal law.
 Despite similarities, FEHA often provides greater protection for disabled employees.
 Notably, the ADA allows states to enact laws offering equal or stronger employee protections.
 California, therefore, requires compliance with the most stringent standards.